 High on Adrenaline and Cheese

-Mount Eggli offers a lot of ways to burn all the calories – on and of the slopes.
+Mount Eggli offers a lot of ways to burn all the calories – on and off the slopes.
 People can simply walk back down to Gstaad.
 The winter hiking trail takes them through secluded forests and the silent Gstaad mountains, accompanied by breathtaking panoramic views on Sanetsch and Spitzhorn.
 Another easy way to return to the valley is the so-called Eggli Run, a toboggan adventure for the whole family.
-The fun-filled downhill run begins a few metres behind the mountain restaurant and ends in Grund, a couple of minutes from the centre of Gstaad.
+The fun-filled downhill run begins a few metres behind the mountain restaurant and ends in Grund.
+Just a couple of minutes from the centre of Gstaad.
 Just for the record: The Eggli run is only one toboggan runs Gstaad has to offer.
-Since the winter of 2018/2019, there are six toboggan runs, three around the new cable car at the Saanersloch, catering to all levels of adrenalin junkies.
+Since the winter of 2018/2019, there are six toboggan runs.
+Three around the new cable car at the Saanersloch.
+Therefore, we cater to all levels of adrenalin junkies.

 One Gstaad offer any cheese junkie will love is the fondue backpack.
 What sounds like a fairy-tale is reality up there and combines the destination’s traditional food and its outdoor adventures.
 Any guest can order the backpack at a dairy in Schönried, Saanen, Gstaad or Zweisimmen.
 No matter where they chose creamy classic fondue or an aromatic truffle fondue, any backpack comes with all one needs for a gourmet fondue surrounded by nature: cheese, fresh fondue bread, spices, a fondue pot, a fondue burner with gel fuel, plates and forks.
 Visitors who don’t want to get their butt wet or dirty, can eat at three inordinately large fondue pots and two specially designated huts.
 They all provide enough room for up to eight people and an ideal backdrop for dining, socialising and marvelling at the unparalleled panoramic views.